minipai/middleman-guides/source/template-layout.html.markdown

 # Layouts

 Layouts allow the common HTML surrounding individual pages to be shared across all your templates.
 The most basic layout has some shared content and a `yield` call where templates will place their contents.
+Furthermore, With `wrap_layout`, `content_for` and `partial` you can build a complex layout inheritance, reduce the duplication of you code in templates to a minimal amount.

 ## Basic layout